-For our trip in Greece the “Captain” has been an amazing source of beautiful nude beaches and an equal source of disappointment when we found out that the place was already crowded with textiles.
+For our trip to Greece, the “Captain” has been an amazing source of beautiful Greek nude beaches and an equal source of disappointment when we found out that the place was already crowded with textiles.
 So if you want to be sure to have a great nude time on the beach, we’ve listed the best ones in this article.

 Best time to visit